deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

     keepalive_count_max: 5
 ```

 The given executor configuration defines the remote data and workflow directory on the remote side.
-Settung singularity_containers_dir to None tells the cluster that the workflow engine (Snakemake, Nextflow)
-is executed via the e.g. conda environment and not via singularity and the corresponding container.
+Setting singularity_containers_dir to None tells the cluster that the workflow engine (Snakemake, Nextflow) is executed via the e.g. conda environment and not via singularity and the corresponding container.

-Within the login section user and host are provided. keyfile indicates the path to the database in text
-format that hosts information on the user and a path to the private_key.
+Within the login section user and host are provided.
+Keyfile indicates the path to the database(.txt) that hosts information on the user and a path to the private_key.
 During the deployment only userA is able to submit job.
-Only ater log into the Gui via
-LS Login or any other OAuth2 suporting Identity provider the current user is overwritten by the newly authenticated one.
+Loging into the GUI, via LS Login or any other OAuth2 suporting Identity provider, the current user is overwritten by the newly authenticated one.

 Furthermore, the admin needs to ensure that all required parameters workflow engine parameters are set. e.g. if a snakemake workflow needs conda environment for the whole workflow or individual tasks some paramters needs activation/configuration.